RaphaelTurtlePower/objc_ios_guides/Introduction-to-iOS-for-Designers.md

 In terms of prototyping, the goal of the class is to provide the tools necessary to build rich, interactive mocks using Objective-C instead of Quartz Composer and other tools.
 While the bootcamps will not cover enough topics to make the prototypes fully functional, that would be the logical next step.

+## Course Policies

+In order to finish the course successfully, there are a few course policies:

+- Attendance.
+There is one excused absence allowed where acceptable excuses include illness, work, or personal travel.
+If you have travel plans, please let me know as soon as possible.
+No unexcused absences are allowed.
+- Weekly homework submissions.
+There is weekly homework described in the course schedule below.
+Submission instructions are in the detailed links.

 ## Course Schedule

 In the course schedule below, each week has two 2-hour sessions where we will cover about a dozen different use cases related to the topic of the week.
 Each week has a "skills checklist" that you should be able to do by the end of the week.
 Each week also has a homework that applies the use cases that we cover in class.